-I am a third-year IMPRS Ph.D. student at the Max Planck Institute for Astrophysics (MPA), Garching, Germany.
+I am a final year IMPRS Ph.D. student at the Max Planck Institute for Astrophysics (MPA), Garching, Germany.
 My research is being supervised by Prof. Dr. Guinevere Kauffmann and Dr. Dylan Nelson.
 I graduated with BS - MS in Physics from the Indian Institute of Science (IISc), Bangalore, in July 2017.
 For about a year, I was a Junior Research Fellow (JRF) at the National Institute of Advanced Studies (NIAS), Bangalore.

-I was born in a small village of Champaran, Bihar, India ( Fun fact: the same district where Mahatma Gandhi started the final phase of Indian independence movement and famous novelist George Orwell was born).
+I am from a small village of Champaran, Bihar, India ( Fun fact: the same district where Mahatma Gandhi started the final phase of Indian independence movement and famous novelist George Orwell was born).
 Then we moved to Patna (the capital city of Bihar and also one of the oldest continuously inhabitated cities in the world, see this), where I finished my schooling at St. Xavier's High School (up to class 10th) and DAV Public School (for 10+2).
 Bihar is also the land of Buddha and the greatest empire India had in the past, the Maurya Empire.

 MgII Absorber Catalogue is publicly available at [Link]